 - Labor costs in your area

-Installing solar panels makes a lot of sense for Maryland homeowners and businesses.
+Installing solar panels makes a lot of sense for Maryland homeowners and businesses for four main reasons.
 Here’s why:

 Sunny Days: There is plenty of sunlight to justify installing solar panels, especially when you consider that Maryland receives more sunlight than Germany, the world’s solar power leader.

 Marylanders enjoy an average of 202 sunny or partly sunny days per year, compared to 205 days nationwide.
 Not surprisingly, July through October see the most sun, at 20 or 21 days per month.

 Average electricity costs: The cost of electricity in Maryland may be reason enough for homeowners to go solar.
 Electricity Local, an organization that tracks electricity rate and usage across the United States, reports that Maryland’s electric bills average about $129 per month — the fourth highest in the United States, or nearly 21% higher than the national average.